 The Research Council is to make decisions on investments in infrastructure of national importance (see text box below).
 Allocations from the Research Council's budget are intended to support the development of nationally prioritised research areas and nationally important industries with a major need for research infrastructure.
-The division of responsibility entails that the Research Council must help to ensure that the institutions coordinate when several research groups need research infrastructure, but the costs are so high that collaboration is most appropriate.
-The Research Council assesses infrastructure applications from NOK 2 million and upwards, and may contribute up to NOK 200 million to individual projects.
+The division of arch groups need research infrastructure. but the sponsibility entails that the Research Council must help to ensure that the institutions coordinate when several re so high that collaboration is most appropriate.
+The Research Council asses es infrastructure applications from NOK 2 million and upwards, and may contribute up to NOK 200 arch infrastructure that requires external funding in excess of NOK 200 million is decided at ministerial or government level.
+However, as part of the cess of assessing other grant applications, the Research Council may assess applications for amounts larger than NOK 200 million and submit recommendations to the vart ministries.
+Institutions or consortia wishing to establish research infrastructures that entail such high investments are therefore encouraged to contact the Resear

-The establishment of research infrastructure that requires external funding in excess of NOK 200 million is decided at ministerial or government level.
-However, as part of the process of assessing other grant applications, the Research Council may assess applications for amounts larger than NOK 200 million and submit recommendations to the relevant ministries.
-Institutions or consortia wishing to establish research infrastructures that entail such high investments are therefore encouraged to contact the Research Council so that any grant applications can be submitted and assessed together with other applications.
+Council so that any grant applications can be submitted and assessed together with other applications.
 Any positive recommendation from the Research Council will be based on a very positive assessment of the infrastructure in accordance with the Research Council's criteria.
-In exceptional cases, following dialogue with the Ministry of Education and Research, the Research Council will be able to support a design phase.
+In exceptional cases, following dialogue with the Ministry of Education and earch, the Research Council will be able to support a design phase

 Since the primary purpose of the National Financing Initiative for Research Infrastructure is to renew Norwegian research infrastructure, the Research Council is restrictive in allowing this scheme to contribute to financing the operation of research infrastructure.
-Instead, and as far as possible, expenses for the operation of research infrastructure in use to covered by projects that use the infrastructure.
-The Research Council therefore requires applicants for funding for the establishment of research infrastructure about pulsar to also submit plans for how sustainable operation of the infrastructures can be achieved.
-User payments from R&D projects that use the infrastructure shall preferably be an important part of operational funding.
-Expenses for the use of research infrastructure are therefore legitimate costs in any application for research funding from the Research Council's various programmes and funding schemes.
+Instead, and as far as possible, expenses for the operation of research infrastructure must be covered by projects that use the infrastructure.
+The Research Council therefore requires applicants for funding for the establishment of research infrastructure to a los usual replacements from RSD projects that use the printstructure to a los usual replacements from RSD projects that use the printstructure shall be achieved.
+User payments from RSD projects that use infrastructure shall preferably be an important part of operational funding.
+Expenses for the use of research infrastructure are therefore legitimate costs in any application for research funding from the Research Council's ious programmes and funding schei

-In exceptional cases, however, consideration may be given to whether operating costs for new or existing infrastructure of national importance should be supported through the National Financing Initiative for Research Infrastructure, Infrastructures with very high operating costs that there are good reasons why ongoing projects, host institutions or other funders are not fully able to cover may, after a special assessment, receive long-term support for operations.
+In exceptional cases, however, consideration may be given to whether operating costs for new or existing infrastructure of national importance should be supported through the National Financing Initiative for Research Infrastructure.
+Infrastructures with very high operating costs that there are good reasons why ongoing projects, host institutions or other funders are not fully able to cover may, after a special assessment, receive long-term support for operations.
 Similar exceptions may be made under other circumstances where funding from the user projects or the infrastructures' owner institution(s) is clearly inappropriate.